KHDS-mod/COVID-19-HiSSE/README.md

 ## Running the Bayesian MCMC estimation

-There are six models, which corresponds to six `.rb` files.
-For example, to run the `ALLEQ`, please use
+There are six models, which correspond to six `.rb` files.
+For example, to run the `ALLEQ` model, please use

 ```
 rb-mpi covid19-genome-hisse-ALLEQ.rb
 ```

-After this finished or the user use `Ctrl-C` to interrupt, the main MCMC result will be stored at `RES_HISSE_ST6NOULTRA_ALLEQ_1/model.log`, which is a CSV file.
+After this finished or interrupted by `Ctrl-C`, the main MCMC result will be stored at `RES_HISSE_ST6NOULTRA_ALLEQ_1/model.log`, which is a CSV file.

 ## Plotting